livewire/livewire/docs/nesting.md

 </div>
 ```

-Livewire provides a `#[Modelable]` attribute you can add to any property to make it _modelable_ from a parent component.
+Livewire provides a `#[Modelable]` attribute you can add to any child component property to make it _modelable_ from a parent component.

-Below is the `TodoInput` component with `#[Modelable]` being added above to the `$value` property to signal to Livewire that if `wire:model` is declared on it by a parent, it should use this property to bind to:
+Below is the `TodoInput` component with the `#[Modelable]` attribute added above the `$value` property to signal to Livewire that if `wire:model` is declared on the component by a parent it should bind to this property:

 ```php
 <?php